ARM-DOE/warno/README.md

 <br>

 If you have a self signed SSL certificate and private certificate key you would like to use on a machine to encrypt incoming connections, name them *cacert.pem* and *privkey.pem* respectively and place them in *proxy/*

-If you would rather generate new ones, run the bash script *gen_certs.sh* in the main directory, which will generate and place the files.
+If you would rather generate new ones, run the bash scripts *gen_ca.sh* and then *gen_certs.sh* in the main directory, which will generate and place the files.

 On any machine that would like to communicate with the certified machine, there are three settings for "cert_verify" in *data_store/data/config.yml*:
 - "False"  Means the machine will not try to verify that the certificate is correct, and will blindly trust it (not safe for production).
 - "True"  Means the machine will attempt to verify the certificate with a real certificate authority (CA).
 - "container/path/to/cert"  Will look for a copy of the self signed certificate mentioned above to locally verify the connection.
-This allows you to manually copy the "cacert.pem" from before into the data directory to allow for fairly confident verification without an outside CA.
+This allows you to manually copy the "rootCA.pem" that was used to generate the certs (either locally if you generated the certs or copied from where the certs came from) into the data directory to allow for fairly confident verification without an outside CA.
-Currently, setting this to "/opt/data/cacert.pem" and copying the *cacert.pem* from before to *data_store/data/cacert.pem* allows either the Event Manager or the Agent to access it as needed.
+Currently, setting this to "/opt/data/rootCA.pem" (path is due to how docker adds the volume) and copying the *rootCA.pem* from before to *data_store/data/rootCA.pem* allows either the Event Manager or the Agent to access it as needed.

 <br>
 ## Multiple VM's one one machine